yig/graphics101-raycasting/README.md

 * When done, zip your entire `raycasting` directory, including your `Notes.txt` and the `test/` subdirectory containing the scenes and your program's output on them with the `long_edge_pixels` command line parameter set to 600.
+Do not include your `build` directory.
+It is large and unnecessary.
 Name the zip file `hw02_lastname_firstname.zip`.
 Upload your solution to Blackboard before the deadline.

 * **THIS IS AN INDIVIDUAL, NOT A GROUP ASSIGNMENT.
 That means all code written for this assignment should be original!
 Although you are